top of page

 Cultivating a Love of Reading: Why Home Literacy Matters

 March is Reading Month is the perfect time for families to reflect on the transformative power of reading.
-As parents, we play a crucial role in our children's literacy journey, from the earliest days of infancy through the teenage years.
+As parents, we play a crucial role in our children's literacy journeys, from their earliest days of infancy through their teenage years.

 The Foundation of Literacy